shantanubhadoria/perl-Printer-ESCPOS-Connections-Win32Serial/README.md

 Shantanu Bhadoria <shantanu@cpan.org> [https://www.shantanubhadoria.com](https://www.shantanubhadoria.com)

-# CONTRIBUTOR

-Shantanu Bhadoria <shantanu@cpan.org>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2015 by Shantanu Bhadoria.
+This software is copyright (c) 2016 by Shantanu Bhadoria.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.